guanlinW/Psaila-B-Wang-G.MolecularCell.2020/README.md

 http://sara.molbiol.ox.ac.uk/public/gwang/Psaila_Wang_MC2020/MKP.rdata

 You can find the codes for each Figure code folder above.
-Lineage genes can be found in the signature folder above.
+Lineage genes can be found in the .gmt file above.

 ## A shiny app with data was built.